The Page Curve for Reflected Entropy: Entanglement Spectrum

 To evaluate $R(\lambda)$, we expand the matrix inverse around $\lambda=\infty$ as

 sum the series and then analytically continue to $\lambda \in [0,1]$ on the real axis where $D(\lambda)$ is non-zero.
 In terms of diagrams, this leads to the boundary conditions:

-where each red line carries a power of $\frac{1}{k Z_1}$ for normalization.
+where uncontracted indices have been used to represent a matrix equation for $R_{ij}$ and each red line carries a power of $\frac{1}{k Z_1}$ for normalization.
 These boundary conditions are then filled in with planar disk geometries since crossing (higher genus) geometries are suppressed by powers of $\frac{1}{k}$ ($e^{-S_0}$).

 Now denote $F_{ij}(\lambda)$ to be the connected part of the resolvent, defined by